Top Open WebUI Alternatives for Running LLMs Locally

 Open WebUI Alternatives: Ollama UI

-GitHub Repo Stars
+Ollama UI GitHub Repo

 Ollama UI is a powerful, open-source frontend that provides a ChatGPT-like experience for local AI models.
 It works seamlessly with Ollama, allowing users to run LLMs on their own machines with zero cloud dependencies.